sam-wee/edb-osp/pages/funding.md

     the event, and consent to the photos for SGN's use for publicity purposes.
 Click [here](https://drive.google.com/file/d/1GRXV6CYvI6_9NVVaZ3eBomLsJ0MUElCL/view?usp=sharing) for a guide on posting photographs on the Overseas Singaporean Facebook page.

-2. Complete and submit the Post Event Report [here](https://form.gov.sg/#!/5d9eb98e4073c80012833a21) with the following supporting documents within 2 months after the event ends.
+2. Complete and submit the Post Event Report [here](https://form.gov.sg/#!/5d9eb98e4073c80012833a21) with the following supporting documents **within 2 months after the event ends**.

     a)	Receipts of expenditures

-b)	Attendance list of all Singaporean attendees including full name, email address and profession (student, professional,
+    b)	Attendance list of all Singaporean attendees including full name, email address and profession (student, professional, others)
-    others)

 c)	Completed GIRO Form

 Disbursement of funds would be done via wire Bank transfer:

 a)	Incomplete details provided on the GIRO form may result in delays in disbursement of funds.

-b)	Applicants must also ensure that the bank account submitted is accurate and able to receive disbursement of funds in the
-    currency stated in the funding application.
+b)	Applicants must also ensure that the bank account submitted is accurate and able to receive disbursement of funds in the currency stated in the funding application.
 SGN would not be able to disburse the funds again if the account details are inaccurate and reserves the right to disburse the funds in an alternative currency based on the prevailing financial regulations.

-c)	Currency conversion is based on the exchange rate listed on the Monetary Authority of Singapore’s website on the day of
+c)	Currency conversion is based on the exchange rate listed on the Monetary Authority of Singapore’s website on the day of the event.
-    the event.

 ### Non-compliance